elemprod/lptask/README.md

 # Embedded Scheduler

- The C language cooperative scheduler module provides an easy to use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
+ The C language cooperative scheduler module provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
 Once scheduled, a task's handler is executed from the main context once its interval timer expires.

  Task handlers are executed in a cooperative / non-preemptive way once a task's handler expires.